barryclark/jekyll-now/_posts/2018-03-05-Week-Three.md

 #### Code School Javascript courses

-I completed five courses on Code School: Javascript Roadtrip parts 1-3, Javascript Best Practices, and Real-time Web with Node.js.
+I completed five courses on Code School: Javascript Road Trip parts 1-3, Javascript Best Practices, and Real-time Web with Node.js.
 I liked the way Code School ran the courses, with brief videos explaining concepts and then plenty of exercises to actually practice them.
 While I learn concepts well from lecture-style things like the videos, I found that I needed the exercises to learn the syntax properly.
 I found the videos a little slow-paced though, so I watched them on 2x speed which helped a lot!

 #### Elixr code wars exercise

 I pair programmed with Elliot for this.
 I hadn't done any Elixr before, so it was very interesting to use a programming language with a completely different paradigm.
 I don't think I'm very good at Elixr yet, but I certainly learnt a lot from the experience.
-It was espeically good to work on something with a far more experienced developer; I learnt a lot from observing his workflow and thought process.
+It was especially good to work on something with a far more experienced developer; I learnt a lot from observing his workflow and thought process.

 #### Networking Workshop

 It's been a long time since I learnt networking fundamentals (10 years?
-Uni barely covered it so it must have been year 11 or 12), so this was a good, fast-paced refersher for me.
+Uni barely covered it so it must have been year 11 or 12), so this was a good, fast-paced refresher for me.
 I know that there's still a fair bit which wasn't covered in this, and which I've forgotten the specifics of though, so I should look into those things for my own reference in the coming weeks.

 #### Payslips coding exercise (again again)